 Since 1955, National Review magazine has defined the modern conservative movement and enjoys the broadest allegiance of American conservatives.
-National Review Institute was founded by William F. Buckley Jr. in 1991 to engage in policy development, public education, and advocacy that would advance the conservative principles he championed.
+National Review Institute was founded by William F. Buckley Jr. in 1991 to engage in policy development, public education, and advocacy that would advance the conservative principles he championed and compliment the mission of National Review magazine.
 Bill Buckley sought to preserve and buttress the foundations of our free society and to conserve our inheritance from the Founders.
 National Review Institute will synthesize the best thinking on how to guard and build on our country’s strengths and add vigor and practical application to our conservative convictions.
 National Review Institute will both draw from and support other conservative institutions, serving as an authoritative voice for conservative policies and for strategies to implement them.

 A Note from the President

 William F. Buckley Jr. had a special ability to bring together a range of viewpoints, to unite a broad coalition of those who believed that a free society best nurtures the individual and the culture at large.
 While it is inevitably true that the number of those who knew WFB personally will dwindle, it is my honor to expand the circle of those who are touched by his spirit and influenced by the principles he championed.

 As we reinvigorate the National Review Institute’s programs, our newly formed team is eager to work with old and new friends alike.